tjkemp/ubik-agent/README.md

 The task is episodic and considered solved when the agent gets an average score of +13 over 100 consecutive episodes.

+## Other environments

+Currently, also an executable to train and run Reacher and Crawler Unity environments are included (see more information below).

 ## Installation

 Requirements for running the project are Linux, Python version >= 3.6, Unity ML-agents 0.4.0, and Pytorch 1.4.0.